 February 2014: Cassowary is being used in Grid Style Sheets, a replacement for CSS layout.

 July 2014: Cassowary is one of the solvers available in implementations of the Babelsberg object constraint language.
-Papers on Babelsberg are available via the Viewpoints Research Institute writings page, and also on the publications page from the Software Architecture Group at Hasso Plattner Institute, Potsdam, Germany.
+Papers on Babelsberg are available via Alan Borning's publications page, and also on the publications page from the Software Architecture Group at Hasso Plattner Institute, Potsdam, Germany.

 You must use a reasonably-well-conforming C++ compiler to build the C++ implementation of Cassowary.
 Consider using the freely-available GNU C++ compiler.